mille055/duke_chatbot/README.md

-# duke_chatbot
-aipi 590 duke chatbot for project 2

 # Duke Chat
+## aipi 590 duke chatbot for project 2

 This project includes chat bot using a fine-tuned local LLM and a *Retrieval Augmented Generation* (RAG) System to chat with documents from the Duke University AI Master's program.
 It creates an interactive chat experience with the data gleaned from the Duke websites.
 Inspiration drawn from https://github.com/architkaila/Chat-With-Documents.